ITMO-NSS-team/AIRI-hack/README.md

 [FEDOT](https://github.com/nccr-itmo/FEDOT) framework was used for regression task.
 MAE was used as a regression metrics.

 Final pipeline can be seen below.
-The team took the third place.
+The team took the third place with final public score 0.04266.
 <img src="./airi/final_pipeline.png" width="900"/>